 The conveyancing process when buying a new build property is a more complex transaction than the purchase of an existing house.
 It therefore requires particular skills from your conveyancers.
 If you require conveyancing advice, or help with new build conveyancing, you can call us or e-mail us on email@example.com.
 Alternatively, visit our Get a Quote button where you can get an instant quote to your inbox in 30 seconds!

 When purchasing a new build, you will often be required to exchange contracts within a tight timescale, often 28 days or less.
 Fletcher Longstaff’s expert new build conveyancing team are experienced in operating under tight deadlines.
 We can confidently liaise with you, providing expert conveyancing advice.
-We will also contact your new build property sellers and anyone else involved.
+When buying a new build, we will also contact the property sellers and anyone else involved.
 Aiding in both the property purchase and your related property sale.

 Why is buying a new build Conveyancing different?